JSB-Rookie/oFilt/README.md

 	git commit -m "describe changes here"

-	git push
+	git push origin main

 On the user side:

-Ooen a Terminal, navigate to the code directory (wherever ocal is cloned), then run:
+Open a Terminal, navigate to the code directory (wherever ocal is cloned), then run:

 	git pull